binaryedge/api-publicdoc/modules/service-simple.md

 # Service Simple

-The Service grabber tries to extract product specific information from a remote address.
+The Service Simple grabber tries to extract product specific information from service running on a remote address.
 This module is much faster than "service", since it returns less information.
-If you want more details, including for example header information, please use the [service module](https://github.com/binaryedge/api-publicdoc/blob/master/modules/service.md "service")
+If you want more details, including header information for example, please use the [service module](https://github.com/binaryedge/api-publicdoc/blob/master/modules/service.md "service")

-This modules provides the following data:
+This module provides the following data:

-  * name: Type of service
+  * name: Type of service that is running
-  * product: Product designation
+  * product: Product designation (and Vendor)
-  * version: Version
+  * version: Application version number
+  * device: Type of device running the service
+  * ostype: Operating system running the service
+  * hostname: Hostname (if any) offered by the service
+  * extrainfo: Extra information extracted, can be an OS, version of a framework, etc
-  * cpe: Common Platform Enumeration, if available
+  * cpe: List of Common Platform Enumeration tags, if available
+  * banner: Server response from which information was extracted

+This module also returns one additional field "method" which is the method used to match or extract information from server responses.
+Possible values for this "method" field are:

+  * probe_matching: server responses matched one of the expected responses for the probes that were sent
+  * probe_extraction: customized information extraction, used when server responses do not match expected responses, but have relevant information
+  * probe_matching/probe_extraction: it's a mix of the previous methods, used when simple matching with expected responses does not return sufficient information
+  * table_default: no information was obtained, hence the resulting service name is simply a speculation given the port number

 ### Service Simple Request Example